 Withdrawal from the University

-The effective date used for students withdrawing from the University is the date that the withdrawal process is initiated in the Office of the Registrar.
+The effective date used for students withdrawing from the university is the date that the withdrawal process is initiated in the Office of the Registrar.
 This notice must be given by the student using the appropriate forms.
-A withdrawal will not be finalized until a student has returned the completed form to the Office of the Registrar and it has been processed or the student drops all of their courses on Self-Service Banner.
-In the instance the withdrawal form is not submitted as instructed above, the institution in its discretion and in accordance with Board of Regents Policy 5:7, will determine the effective date of the withdrawal.
-Dates for withdrawing from the university will be proportionally adjusted for summer terms of instructionEffective fall 2015, if an undergraduate student withdraws from the university system from the day after census day through 70 percent of the class meeting days in the term, a grade of “WW” will be issued for all courses.
+A withdrawal will not be finalized until a student has returned the completed form to the Office of the Registrar and it has been processed.
+In the instance the withdrawal form is not submitted as instructed above, the university in its discretion and in accordance with Board of Regents Policy 5:7, will determine the effective date of the withdrawal.
+Dates for withdrawing from the university will be proportionally adjusted for summer terms of instruction.
+If an undergraduate student withdraws from the university system from the day after census day through 70 percent of the class meeting days in the term, a grade of “WW” will be issued for all courses.
 The “WW” grade is not factored into the GPA and these courses are not included in the maximum of 6 undergraduate dropped courses with a grade of “WD.”

 For graduate students, complete withdrawal from the university from the day after census day through 70 percent of the class meeting days in the term results in the assignment of “W” grades unless the professor-in-charge has previously assigned a final grade.
 A withdrawal from the university must be initiated in the Office of the Registrar.
 A withdrawal from the university will be processed only when all courses at all Regental universities are being dropped by a student.